 Cooperation between partners

-CINELDI has a total of 29 partners, including 26 user partners.
-In 2017, partners have participated in several workshops, to discuss activities and contribute to the research in CINELDI.
+CINELDI had a total of 30 partners in 2018, including 27 user partners.
+In 2018, partners have participated in several workshops, to discuss activities and contribute to the research in CINELDI.
 Find out more in the full annual report.